 When gazing out from the gates of Prague Castle well high above the city, it is not hard to believe why the city got the name- The City of Hundred Spires.
 In the 19th century, mathematician and philosopher Bernard Bolzano counted the towers in the city and gave it the name.
 Since then, the name has stuck around even though the city is described in different ways locally.
 Some of its other names include Mother of All Cities and Golden Prague.
-But the most common used name is the 100-Spires.
+But the most commonly used name is the 100-Spires.

 Let us take a tour into this City of Hundred Spires in this Upshot Metros section.

-Prague is the capital cities of Czech Republic and also the largest city.
+Prague is the capital city of the Czech Republic and also the largest city.
 In the European Union, Prague is the 13th largest city and is also the historical capital of Bohemia.
 The city is located on the longest river in the Czech Republic, the Vlatava River.
 The city is home to about 1.3 million people, while its metropolitan area is said to have a population of 2.7 million.

 After the Velvet Revolution in 1989, Czechoslovakia benefitted largely from the new mood.
-In 1993, the year the Velvet Divorce took place, the Czech Republic was formed, of which Prague was announced the new capital.
-Since then, Prague has become an important cultural center of Europe with a notable influence from the globalization.
+In 1993, the year the Velvet Divorce took place, the Czech Republic was formed, of which Prague has announced the new capital.
+Since then, Prague has become an important cultural center of Europe with a notable influence from globalization.

 The economic structure of Prague has shifted from industry to service-oriented since the 1990s.
-The industry sectors include pharmaceuticals, printing, food processing, and manufacture of transport equipment, computer technology and electrical engineering.
-Among the service sector, some of the most significant sectors include financial and commercial services, trade, restaurants, hospitality and public administration.
+The industry sectors include pharmaceuticals, printing, food processing, and manufacture of transport equipment, computer technology, and electrical engineering.
+Among the service sector, some of the most significant sectors include financial and commercial services, trade, restaurants, hospitality, and public administration.

 The Culture of Prague